jcbym/jcbym.github.io/_pages/about.md

 Hi!
 I am a 1st year PhD student in Computer Science at UC San Diego in the [ProgSys Group](https://cseweb.ucsd.edu/groups/progsys/), advised by [Michael Coblenz](https://cseweb.ucsd.edu/~mcoblenz/).
 Previously, I did my undergrad at UC Berkeley, where I was advised by [Sarah E. Chasins](https://schasins.com/) and mentored by [Justin Lubin](https://jlubin.net/).
 I owe a lot to these amazing mentors, both past and present!

 My primary research focus is at the intersection of **human-computer interaction** and **programming languages**.
-I'm also interested in other things, including data science, cognitive science, CS education, and learning sciences.
-I want to build new programming tools that make it easier for users from nontechnical backgrounds to write and understand code.
-Currently, I'm excited about exploring new ways to merge spreadsheets and code as mediums for interacting with data.
+I'm also interested in other things, including data science, cognitive science, CS education, and learning sciences. <ins>I want to build new programming systems and tools that make it easier for users from nontechnical backgrounds to write and understand code.</ins> Currently, I'm excited about exploring new ways to merge spreadsheets and code as mediums for interacting with data.

 ## Publications
 <sup>\* = equal contribution</sup>